Freddie Slater (racing driver): 2024: Record-breaking campaigns

 Following victory in the UAE, Slater dominated Italian F4 in 2024 with a record-breaking 15 wins from 21 races.

 In preparation for a full season in Italian F4, Slater competed in Formula 4 UAE with Mumbai Falcons.
 Slater ended up taking the championship victory by beating teammate Kean Nakamura-Berta to the title.
 In 2024, Slater would race in the Italian F4 Championship full-time with Prema Racing.
 With his early-season successes, Autosport listed him as one of five "drivers who could become Britain's next [Formula One] winners".
 He was crowned as the season's champion during Race 2 of Round 6 at the Circuit de Barcelona-Catalunya.

+Slater added multiple victories as he finished runner-up in the Euro 4 Championship.

-Slater would finish the season with a monumental 15 wins, 11 pole positions, and 10 fastest laps.
+Slater finished the season with a monumental 15 wins, eleven pole positions, and ten fastest laps.
 This broke the series record for most wins in a season, which was previously held by Andrea Kimi Antonelli with 13 wins in 2022.
 He would also have the largest points margin in the series' history, with 143 points separating him and runner up Jack Beeton.

-Slater added multiple victories as he finished runner-up in the Euro 4 Championship.

-Slater would also race in the Euro 4 Championship, also with Prema Racing.
+Slater also raced in the Euro 4 Championship, also with Prema Racing.
 He finished the season in second, while acquiring two race wins and 106 points.

 Formula Regional (2024–present)

 2024: Debut in GB3 and Macau

 In September 2024, Slater was announced to be making his GB3 debut at Donington Park with Rodin Motorsport.
 Slater made his Formula Regional debut with SJM Theodore Prema Racing in the 2024 Macau Grand Prix.
 Slater would not finish the race due to a final lap crash, but was classified in 13th since he completed over 85% of the race.
-Slater was in 4th for most of the race, but crashed into the barriers while attempting a divebomb overtake on Noel León, who was 3rd.
+Slater was in fourth for most of the race, but crashed into the barriers while attempting a divebomb overtake on Noel León, who was third.